Best sports cars for 2019

 Economy isn't anyone's first concern when buying a sports car, but that doesn't mean you shouldn't consider it.
 You could get an excellent, fast, beautiful sports cars that manages more than 40 miles to the gallon, while others barely make it over 20.

-The worst sin of all is sports cars that aren't fun to drive.
+The worst sin of all is a sports cars that's not fun to drive.
 Even small problems, such as suspension that's slightly too stiff, or handling that's too vague, is enough to spoil the enjoyment.
-When you're spending upwards of £50,000, you expect the drive to be nigh on perfect.
+When you're spending upwards of £50,000, you expect the drive to be practically perfect.

 We drive each car we test for 500 miles, analysing every facet of how it feels and handles.
-So you know that when we warn you off a car because of how dull it is to drive, we are talking from experience.
+When we warn you off a car because of how dull it is to drive, we are talking from experience.

 These are the sports cars that failed to impress on the road and in our lab.